-- JD logistics does delivery for items within store and online.
+- JD logistics for delivery of items purchased within the store and online.

-It could also be a compelling new offering to merchants, brands and retailers.
-It potentially increases their ability to engage with customers in a more multi-faceted way.
+This could also be a compelling new offering for merchants, brands and retailers.
+Consumers aren’t the only user group in this space.
+The e-space increases merchants’ ability to engage with customers in a more multi-faceted way.
 For example, in the electronics and home appliances category, consumers can touch and test products in store, and then buy online.
-Apple has its largest authorized offline experience store in the center.
-Microsoft also has its first future smart home experience area in China in the center
+And merchants can create great experiences that are far beyond what can be offered on a mobile app.
+Note: Apple has its largest authorized offline experience store in the center.
+Microsoft also has its first future smart home experience area in China in the center.

 I write, speak and consult about how to win (and not lose) in digital strategy and transformation.